Pratere/redaction/README.md

 The redacted image will appear in the mounted folder with the input image.

-The script can also be run indepentantly, required packages can be installed via
+The script can also be run indepentantly, with tesseract-ocr installed, required python packages can be installed via

 ```shell
 pip3 install -r requirements.txt